-This clearly symbolizes where we stands in terms of our information, understanding & knowledge about the universe.
+This clearly symbolizes where we stand in terms of our information, understanding & knowledge about the universe.
 All the visible universe is not even 1 percent of what actually lies out there.
-Which means ‘What is there’ is very very limited compared to whole existence and What is not there is ‘Limitless’.
-So we can clearly say that ‘What is’, can either be here or there, But ‘What is not’ is every where.
+Which means ‘What is there’ is very very limited compared to the whole existence and What is not there is ‘Limitless’.
+So we can clearly say that ‘What is’, can either be here or there, But ‘What is not’ is everywhere.
 Hence in Yoga when we say ‘Shiva’, we are not talking about that ‘which is’, instead we are talking about that ‘Which is not’.
-And that which is not is every where.
-So Shiva is the limitless nothingness which seems to be the source of every thing physical as well as non physical in this universe.
+And that which is not is everywhere.
+So Shiva is the limitless nothingness which seems to be the source of everything physical as well as non-physical in this universe.
 This is the scientific understanding of what Shiva actually is.

 Origin of Adi Yogi, The very first Yogi: It is said that around 15000 years ago, there appeared a yogi in the upper ranges of the mighty Himalayas.
 Nobody knows where he came from, what was his lineage.
 He simply appeared.
-Adi yogi was also called as ‘Shiva’ because he raised his awareness to such a level, where he perceived ‘That which is not’.
-This is the reason Shiva & Adi yogi are used synonymous.
-Now when Adi yogi appeared, he simply sat un-moving.
+Adi Yogi was also called as ‘Shiva’ because he raised his awareness to such a level, where he perceived ‘That which is not’.
+This is the reason Shiva & Adi yogi are used synonymously.
+Now when Adi yogi appeared, he simply sat unmovingly.
 People slowly started gathering around him totally surprised who this person possibly could be.
 The only way by which they could perceive that he was alive was that sometimes they used to see tears of ecstasy & blissfulness in his eyes.
 The Adi yogi remained there in the same posture for many days, months & years.
 Slowly people started going away with despair.
 But there were 7 people who were greatly fascinated towards Adi yogi.
-They somehow realized that there was something mystical about the Adi Yogi, otherwise he couldn’t be sitting just like that.
+They somehow realized that there was something mystical about the Adi Yogi, otherwise, he couldn’t be sitting just like that.

-These 7 people are now celebrated as the Sapt Rishis, the Seven sages.
+These 7 people are now celebrated as the Sapt Rishis, the Seven Sages.
 They sat there for years, hoping someday Adi yogi will open his eyes.
 After waiting for many many years, Adi yogi finally opened his eyes and he saw that there were 7 people who were sitting in front of him.
-The seven sages requested Adi yogi to to teach them this science & methods which he was using for himself.
-Adi yogi Shiva was deeply moved by the Devotion of Sapt Rishis and he decided to transmit this science of yoga to them.
+The seven sages requested Adi yogi to teach them this science & methods which he was using for himself.
+Adi Yogi Shiva was deeply moved by the Devotion of Sapt Rishis and he decided to transmit this science of yoga to them.
 Shiva taught them 112 different ways of attaining the ultimate nature of being.
-When shiva was done from his side, he asked the sapt rishis to go all over the world and transmit the same science to the whole world.
-These 7 sages travelled all over the world and transmitted this yogic science to people.
-In India the yogic process has been very very deeply rooted in our culture.
-Although our ancestors were not aware of the scientific understanding of it, but it was very deeply rooted in their every action.
-But since few hundred years the scenario changed because India was invaded by various forces and ruled by foreigners, inspite of that still in many parts of rural India this is intact.
+When Shiva was done from his side, he asked the sapt rishis to go all over the world and transmit the same science to the whole world.
+These 7 sages traveled all over the world and transmitted this yogic science to people.
+In India, the yogic process has been very very deeply rooted in our culture.
+Although our ancestors were not aware of the scientific understanding of it, it was very deeply rooted in their every action.
+But since few hundred years, the scenario changed because India was invaded by various forces and ruled by foreigners, in spite of that still in many parts of rural India this is intact.

-In yoga there have been identified 114 chakras.
+In yoga, there have been identified 114 chakras.
 Chakras are the nodes where the naadis (energy paths) meets and redistribute themselves.
-Now out of these 114 chakras, two are outside our body, so we can not do anything about it.
+Now out of these 114 chakras, two are outside our body so we can not do anything about it.
 So left over are 112.
-Out of 112, there are 4 chakras, which blossom by themselves, if we take care of the rest., Hence for these 4 chakras, we need not to do anything.
+Out of 112, there are 4 chakras, which blossom by themselves, if we take care of the rest., Hence for these 4 chakras, we need not do anything.
 Remaining are the 108 chakras.
 So there are basically 108 different ways using which a human being can reach his ultimate possibility, which is the highest level of awareness which a person can attain.
-This is the reason in yoga 108 has been termed as very very significant number.
-Even in a Rudraksh Mala, there are 108 beads, so that we can activate 108 chakras in our subtle body.
-If you go to some astronomical facts, 108 number again comes in to picture.
+This is the reason in yoga 108 has been termed as a very very significant number.
+Even in a Rudraksha Mala, there are 108 beads, so that we can activate 108 chakras in our subtle body.
+If you go to some astronomical facts, 108 number again comes into the picture.
 For e.g the distance between the sun and the earth is exactly 108 times the diameter of the sun.
-Similarly the distance between the earth and the moon is exactly the 108 times the diameter of the moon.
-So all these facts carries a very deep meaning within themselves, these are not the mere coincidences.
+Similarly, the distance between the earth and the moon is exactly the 108 times the diameter of the moon.
+So all these facts carry a very deep meaning within themselves, these are not the mere coincidences.